ijayzo/Employee-Holiday-Portal/README.md

 • Add Images to Review and Comments

 # Getting Started
+- Only works on GCP.
+Enable Google Kubernetes Engine API and install setup Google Cloud CLI (install the App Engine in the CLI).
 - git clone https://github.com/ijayzo/Proj2Team4.git
 - git clone https://github.com/ijayzo/app3mailsender.git
 - git clone https://github.com/ijayzo/React.git
 - Inside IDE, package the application
 - In IDE terminal (for all apps) (change <name> to your image name) run this code: docker build -t dockerhubusername/name .
-- Go to VS Code docker-compose.yml file and in terminal run -> docker-compose up -d (include all environment setup steps)
+- Go to VS Code and open the folder that holds the applications.
+In terminal, run -> deployment up -d
-• Only works on GCP
-All the code required to get started
-Images of what it should look like

 # Usage of Employee Holiday Portal App